Genetics, Genomics & Evolution

 GENOME 553 – Advanced Genetic Analysis

 Explores genetic analysis as a powerful approach for dissecting complex biological processes.
-Covers how scientists use selective removal, addition, or alteration of specific proteins to: identify and order genes in a pathway; define protein function; determine tissue, temporal, and sub-cellular requirements for activity; and distinguish among competing hypotheses to explain biological phenomena.
+Discusses methods for selectively removing, adding, or altering specific proteins, to identify and order genes in a pathway, define protein function, determine tissue and temporal requirements for gene function, and distinguish among competing hypotheses to explain biological phenomena.
+Formerly called GENET 551.
+Prerequisite(s): GENOME 371, GENOME 551 or equivalent.

-Size Limit: 20 (required for the 12 GS first-year students); that is, 8 slots will be available on first-come, first-served basis.
+Capacity Limit: 20 (required for the 14 GS first-year students); that is, remaining slots will be available on first-come, first-served basis.

 GENOME 561 – Molecular Population Genetics and Evolution